gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ![Azure IoT Central](resources/azure-iot-central.jpg)

 ---

 ## Getting Started with Azure IoT Central

-We are going to create an Azure IoT Central application from a template, connect Azure IoT Central to your Azure Sphere Tenant, and finally create a device.
+We are going to create an Azure IoT Central application from a application template.

 ---